Yujian-Wu/MonotoneHazardRatio/README.md

 ## Usage

 It is staightforward to use this package.
-First you need to import the data (optional: split the data into two groups "f" and "g" such that the hazard ratio $f/g$ is non-decreasing).
+First you need to import the data (optional: split the data into two groups "S" and "T" such that the hazard ratio $\lambda_S/\lambda_T$ is non-decreasing).
 Pass the dataframes along with the evaluation grid to the function `monotoneHR()`, which takes $\alpha =0.05$ as the default confidence level, to have the hazard ratio and its confidence intervals estimated.

 ## Example